samwaugh/MMM-BME680/README.md

 4. Execute `npm install` to install the node dependencies.
 5. Connect the BME680 to your Raspberry Pi.

 The particular board that this was tested with is the [Pimoroni breakout](https://learn.pimoroni.com/article/getting-started-with-bme680-breakout), older  than the current [BME-680](https://shop.pimoroni.com/products/bme680-breakout?variant=12491552129107) and the [BME-688](https://shop.pimoroni.com/products/bme688-breakout?variant=39336951709779).
-This can be connected directly to pins 1-5 on the 40-pin RPi.
+This can be connected directly to pins 1-5 on the 40-pin RPi GPIO.

 <img src=".github/bme680-5.webp">
 <img src=".github/RXD PWM0.png">